Apple makes iPhone screen fixes easier as states mull repair laws

 These proposed measures would require manufacturers to supply repair manuals, diagnostic tools and authentic replacement parts at fair prices to independent technicians and the general public.

-"Apple is telling me this is a bad thing because you're going to have a mecca for hackers in Nebraska," state senator Lydia Brasch said of Kester's February visit.
+"Apple is telling me this is a bad thing because you're going to have a mecca for hackers in Nebraska," State Sen. Lydia Brasch said of Kester's February visit.

 Apple hasn't commented on the bills, but a trade group it belongs to contends the Nebraska measure would force the company to divulge how it secures sensitive data on the iPhone.